ccgilroy/ma-thesis/doc/ma_revisions/02_background.md

 sexuality possibly less visible

+limits to assimilation?

 ## The approach

+outline my theoretical interest

 theoretically, interested in assimilation and in gentrification

-empirically, measure demographic change and economic change at the neighborhood level
+empirically, I measure demographic change and economic change at the neighborhood level

-**I achieve breadth in two ways**
+**I achieve breadth in two ways** [the necessary breadth]

 **First, MORE CITIES**